top of page

 Photo by AK_RD44 on FreeImages.com

-A pattern in photography is characterized by the repetition of a certain element within the frame.
-It could be anything from a series of geometric shapes, a lineup of windows on a building, to the repetitive arrangement of leaves on a tree.
-Patterns engender a rhythm within the image, guiding the viewer’s gaze across the frame and frequently imparting a sense of order and predictability.
-They can be natural or man-made, regular or irregular.
+A pattern in photography is the repetition of an element within the frame.
+It can be geometric shapes, a row of identical windows on a building, the spacing of trees along an avenue, or the arrangement of tiles on a floor.
+Patterns give an image rhythm.
+They guide the viewer's eye across the frame and create a visual expectation.

 A pattern in photography is characterized by the repetition of a certain element within the frame.